jandom/jandom/_posts/2020/2020-07-30-deploy-create-react-app-aws-pulumi/post4.md

 }
 ```

-Now the `config.targetDomain` can be used to configure the various resources.
+Now the `config.targetDomain` can be used to configure the various resources in your program.

 ## Pulling out a simple utils function